apache/druid/distribution/asf-release-process-guide.md

 2. From `druid-website`, checkout a staging branch based off of the `asf-staging` branch.

 3. From `druid-website-src`, create a release branch from `master`, such as `27.0.0-staging`.
-   1. Update the version list in `static/js/version.js` with the version you're releasing and the release date.
+   1. Update the version list in `static/js/version.js` with the version you're releasing.
 The highest release version goes in position 0.
+   2. In this file, also update the release date.
-   1. In `scripts`, run:
+   3. In `scripts`, run:

    ```python
    # Include `--skip-install` if you already have Docusaurus 2 installed in druid-website-src.